Abstract Submission Guidelines

 Types of Presentations

-Poster: An academic poster that communicates a medical education research project or educational innovation through images and text.
+Poster: An academic poster that communicates a health professions education research project or educational innovation through images and text.
 Poster presenters are expected to be available on Med Ed Day to hang their poster and accompany it during the evening poster session.

 Submit an Abstract

 Author/Presenter Information: This includes the name, department/school affiliation, and email address for each presenter/author.
-Students submitting to present a workshop or oral presentation must also include the name of either a faculty co-presenter or a faculty sponsor for their work.
+Students submitting to present an oral presentation must also include the name of either a faculty co-presenter or a faculty sponsor for their work.

 Abstract: Your abstract should not exceed 500 words and must include the following sections: